awsdocs/amazon-rds-user-guide/doc_source/USER_Tagging.md

 ```

 **Tip**
- Once you're familiar with the general procedure of assigning tags and finding DB instances that have those tags, you can use the same technique to reduce costs in other ways\.
-For example, in this scenario with DB instances used for development and testing, you might designate some DB instances to be deleted at the end of each day, or to have their DB instances changed to a small DB instance classes during times of expected low usage\.
+You can use assigning tags and finding DB instances with those tags to reduce costs in other ways\.
+For example, take this scenario with DB instances used for development and testing\.
+In this case, you might designate some DB instances to be deleted at the end of each day\.
+Or you might designate them to have their DB instances changed to small DB instance classes during times of expected low usage\.

 ## Using tags to enable backups in AWS Backup<a name="Tagging.RDS.AWSBackup"></a>